 About Diana Hervé

-I am a fully insured member of BANT (British Association of Applied Nutritional Therapists), CNHC (Complimentary and Natural Healthcare Council) and NTC (Nutritional Therapy Council).
+As a working mother, I have always been aware of the challenges of getting a meal on the table in the evening after a long day at work, but my experience as a cook, together with my nutritional knowledge enables me to provide practical information and recipes on how to feed individuals and families in the most nutritious, economical and enjoyable ways.
+As you can imagine, I love food, cooking and cooking for family and friends, and the kindest thing we can do for ourselves, and others, is nourish ourselves well!
+I am a fully insured member of BANT (British Association of Applied Nutritional Therapists), CNHC (Complimentary and Natural Healthcare Council) and NTC (Nutritional Therapy Council) & EFTi (Emotional Freedom Therapy International).
 My training has met National Occupational Standards and I am bound and regulated by a strict Code of Ethics and Practice.
 I am trained and certified to use scientific and nutritional knowledge in a therapeutically curative and healing way.
 To compliment my knowledge and comply with Continuing Professional Development (CPD) requirements, I attend seminars and lectures to learn about future developments in nutrition and the latest scientific, evidence-based research, and write nutrition articles for some publications.